 - Enroll for at least 3 credit hours.

 The United States Department of Education guidelines require the Financial Aid Office at Northeast Texas Community College to monitor a student’s Satisfactory Academic Progress (SAP).
 SAP is accomplished by meeting minimum Grade Point Average (GPA) requirements and course completion in accordance with the Pace and Timeframe Requirement.
 SAP is evaluated each semester before financial aid is extended for the following term.
 If a student does not successfully complete any coursework for a given semester, they will automatically be placed on Financial Aid Suspension.
 While on Financial Aid Suspension, the student is not eligible to receive financial aid funds.
 To regain eligibility to financial aid, a student must complete a Financial Aid Appeal which will be reviewed to determine if financial aid can be restored.
 If student completes a portion of coursework, but is not in compliance with the SAP Policy, it will cause the student to be placed on Financial Aid WARNING.
 While on Warning status, the student will continue to receive financial aid.
 The second consecutive semester of non-compliance will place the student on Financial Aid SUSPENSION.
 While on suspension, financial aid is not available.

 After grades are posted each semester, students on warning and suspension will be notified by campus email.

 Satisfactory academic progress for financial aid is accomplished through the following measures:

 Minimum Grade Point Average (GPA)

 Students must maintain a cumulative 2.0 GPA each semester. *FINANCIAL Aid GPA=All grade points/all hours earned.
-(Ths is often different that what appears on the transcript.)
+(This is often different than what appears on the transcript.)